Twins-White Sox Betting Preview, Prediction, How to Watch

-The Minnesota Twins (17-12) visit the Chicago White Sox (8-21) in the first game of a three game set Tuesday night!
-Check out our MLB odds series as we give you a Twins-White Sox prediction and pick while letting you know how to watch the game.
+The Minnesota Twins (17-14) and the Chicago White Sox (10-21) wrap up a three game series Thursday afternoon.
+Check out our MLB odds series as we hand out a Twins-White Sox prediction and pick while letting you know how to watch.

-The Twins are the only AL Central team with a winning record.
-They are 6-4 in their last 10 games and have won their last two series against the New York Yankees and Kansas City Royals.
-Minnesota is led by their great pitching staff.
-They have two legitimate Cy Young candidates on the year so far and Pablo Lopez was right there in his first couple starts as well.
-They also have Jorge Lopez who can very well be reliever of the year if he keeps it up.
-Minnesota is not the strongest offensive team, but they pitch the ball very well.
+Both games of this series have been close so far.
+The White Sox are finding ways to win again while the Twins are losing leads.
+In game one, the Twins and White Sox were scoreless until the sixth.
+Minnesota scored, but Chicago answered with two of their own.
+The Twins tied it up to send the game to extra innings.
+Chicago was able to walk it off in the 10th.
+In game two, it was the White Sox who had the early lead thanks to a first inning home run.
+Minnesota tied the game up in the third and then took the lead in the fourth.
+That lead did not last long as the White Sox scored right away and then took the lead in the seventh.
+Chicago ended up winning game two 6-4.

-The White Sox have been struggling all year.
-They can not seem to put anything together.
-They have the second worst ERA in the MLB.
-The White Sox have just two pitchers with under a 4.00 ERA among pitchers with at least eight innings pitched.
-Chicago is also bottom-10 in batting average.
-In their last 10 games, the White Sox have won just one and that ended their 10 game losing streak.
-Chicago has some stuff to figure out and they will look to do that in this series with the Twins.
+In this series, Nick Gordon has two home runs, Eloy Jimenez and Luis Robert Jr also home runs.
+The two White Sox players have a combined six RBI in the two games.
+The pitching matchup for game three as Chicago looks for the sweep will be Pablo Lopez and Lucas Giolito.

 Here are the Twins-White Sox MLB odds, courtesy of FanDuel.